 Bluetooth communications have revolutionized the way we interact with our smartphones and other personal electronics.
 Simultaneously, road safety concerns, as well as traffic laws, have made hands-free communicating a necessity when driving automobiles.
 Therefore, and even more so, the need for reliable hands-free interaction with electronics on motorcycles is abundantly necessary.

 Those who choose to use a smartphone or music player while riding are adding a significant dimension to the riding experience.
-Therefore we hope that this review of the latest designs of Bluetooth Motorcycle Helmets to interface with such devices will be helpful to those riders who are seeking convenience, entertainment, and most of all – safety.
+Therefore we hope that this review of the latest designs of Best Bluetooth Motorcycle Helmets to interface with such devices will be helpful to those riders who are seeking convenience, entertainment, and most of all – safety.

 Because wireless communications haven’t become popular for motocross and dual-sport riding at the time of this writing our review focuses on fixed and modular full-face helmets with factory built-in (integrated) Bluetooth for street, sport and sport touring.